brandur/sorg/content/drafts/api-paradigms.md

 variety of languages that users can pull down and use at their leisure.
-Under GRPC, data moves around in the efficient protocol buffers format over HTTP2, making transport performance of a GRPC-based aPI good by default, and with no effort required on the parts of either users or operators.
+Under GRPC, data moves around in the efficient protocol buffers format over HTTP2, making transport performance of a GRPC-based API good by default, and with no effort required on the parts of either users or operators.